nodatime/nodatime/www/unstable/userguide/migration-to-2.md

 As the resolution of 2.0 is nanoseconds, a constructor taking a number of *ticks* since the Unix epoch is confusing.
 The static method is self-describing, and this allows the constructor to be rewritten for use within Noda Time itself.

+Period
+====

+The `Years`, `Months`, `Weeks` and `Days` properties of `Period` (and `PeriodBuilder`) are now `int` rather than `long` properties.
+Any property for those units outside the range of `int` could never be added to a date anyway, as it would immediately go out of range.
+This change just makes that clearer, and embraces the new "`int` for dates, `long` for times" approach which applies throughout Noda Time 2.0.
+The indexer for `PeriodBuilder` is still of type `long`, but it will throw an `ArgumentOutOfRangeException` for values outside the range of `int` when setting date-based units.

+Normalization of a period which has time units which add up to a "days" range outside the range of `int` will similarly fail.

+Serialization
+====

+TBD (this will be awkward).
+To note so far:

+- Periods with year/month/week/day values outside the range of `int`